OpenSwitchNOS/openswitch-ops/tests/rest/rest_test.md

 The test case verifies queries for:

 - Add operation to set a field with a new value
+- Add operation to set a field with a new value and invalid ETag
 - Add operation to replace a existing field
 - Add operation to set a field with an array type value
 - Add operation to aggregate an object member